2600hz/kazoo5/doc/engineering/dialyzer.md

-# Using Dialyzer on Kazoo
+# Using Dialyzer on {% BRAND_NAME %}

 ## Makefile commands

-After building the Kazoo project or some of its sub-directories one is able to run Dialyzer on it.
+After building the {% BRAND_NAME %} project or some of its sub-directories one is able to run Dialyzer on it.
 Dialyzer will check `-spec`s and inferred type information to try and find unexpected behaviour or bugs.

 ### Run Dialyzer on applications/ and core/

-This command, run from the root directory of the Kazoo repository, will find BEAM files under `applications/` and `core/` and scan them with Dialyzer.
+This command, run from the root directory of the {% BRAND_NAME %} repository, will find BEAM files under `applications/` and `core/` and scan them with Dialyzer.

     make dialyze-kazoo